More, More, More: Background

 The song was originally recorded in 1975 in Jamaica where True, a porn star, had been appearing in a TV commercial.
 Unable to return the payment to the United States due to a government ban on asset transfers, she opted to invest the money in a studio recording to advance her career as a singer.
-True asked Gregg Diamond to visit Jamaica and record it with her and other studio musicians, which formed the backbone of the "Connection" project.
+True asked Gregg Diamond to visit Jamaica and record it with her and other studio musicians who formed the backbone of the "Connection" project.

 Diamond had begun work on compositions that would ultimately evolve into "More, More, More".
 He decided to have True perform vocals in part due to her career as an adult film actor.
 Although Diamond is officially credited as the sole author of the track, True has said that she wrote the song's lyrics, while he composed the music.
 When asked about True's limited vocal ability, Diamond commented: "You can do marvelous things with tape delay."